-If you are lucky enough to be in japan during march and april you can see it all by your own eye if not enjoy here those heavenly view #sakura ❤️
+If you are lucky enough to be in Japan during March and April you can see it all by your own eye if not enjoy here those heavenly views #sakura ❤️

-They are swooned over during picnics.
+They swoon over during picnics.
 They are painstakingly painted.
 They are obsessed over in poems.
 They are cited as a symbol of the transient nature of life.
 And they are sprinkled on Starbucks lattes.

 Welcome to Japan’s pink and modern world of cherry blossoms.
 It is impossible to think of springtime Japan without an iconic image of a sea of cherry trees awash with perfect pink blooms instantly coming to mind.